mikejonestechno/bitburner-scripts/readme.md

 # bitburner-scripts

 > ⚠️ This is my working repository of scripts and documentation created while playing the _bitburner_ game.
+>
 > 🚧 Work in progress. 🏗️

 ## About

 > _Bitburner_ is a free programming-based incremental game that revolves around hacking and cyberpunk themes.
-The game encourages learning JavaScript to automate gameplay, learn skills, play minigames, and solve puzzles.
+The game encourages learning JavaScript to automate gameplay and solve puzzles.
 The game can be played at https://danielyxie.github.io/bitburner or installed locally through [Steam](https://store.steampowered.com/app/1812820/Bitburner/).

 ## Source files